Stoned-Code/VRCVideoLibrary/README.md

 A VRChat mod that allows you to add buttons to your menu that puts videos on VRC video players.
 All through a text document.

 - Buttons only work if you're the world master.
-- Doesn't support USharpVideo.
-(Yet!)
+- Supports USharpVideo.
+(Local Only)

 ## How to Use
 1. Download and install [MelonLoader](https://github.com/HerpDerpinstine/MelonLoader).